Nick Schommer

-Nicholas James Schommer (born January 3, 1986, in Red Wing, Minnesota) is a former American football safety.
-He was drafted by the Tennessee Titans in the seventh round of the 2009 NFL Draft.
+Nicholas James Schommer (born January 3, 1986) is an American former professional football safety.
+He was selected by the Tennessee Titans in the seventh round of the 2009 NFL draft.
 He played college football at North Dakota State.

 College career

 Schommer attended North Dakota State University after attending Prescott High School in Prescott, Wisconsin.
 At North Dakota State he was named a FCS third-team All-American.

 Professional career

-Schommer was drafted by the Tennessee Titans in the seventh round of the 2009 NFL Draft, becoming the 25th North Dakota State graduate to be drafted in either the NFL Draft or CFL Draft.
+Schommer was selected by the Tennessee Titans in the seventh round (242nd overall) of the 2009 NFL draft, becoming the 25th North Dakota State graduate to be drafted in either the NFL draft or CFL draft.
 He was waived on September 4.
 Schommer was then signed to be a member of the practice squad.

 After his practice squad contract expired following the 2009 season, Schommer was re-signed to a future contract on January 5, 2010.
 He was waived by Tennessee on August 29, 2011.